koor-tech/koor/Documentation/Troubleshooting/common-issues.md

 * Check the `rook-ceph-mon-*` and `rook-ceph-mgr-*` logs for errors
 * Try deleting the toolbox Pod, "maybe it is just a fluke in your Kubernetes cluster network / CNI.
     * Also make sure you are using the latest Rook Ceph Toolbox YAML for the Rook Ceph version you are running on, see [Rook Ceph Toolbox Pod not Creating / Stuck section](#rook-ceph-toolbox-pod-not-creating--stuck).
-* In case all these seem to indicate a loss of quorum, e.g., the `rook-ceph-mon-*` talk about `probing` for other mons only, you might need to follow the disaster recovery guide for your Rook Ceph version here: [Rook v1.8 Docs - Ceph Disaster Recovery - Restoring Mon Quorum](https://rook.io/docs/rook/v1.8/ceph-disaster-recovery.html#restoring-mon-quorum).
+* In case all these seem to indicate a loss of quorum, e.g., the `rook-ceph-mon-*` talk about `probing` for other mons only, you might need to follow the disaster recovery guide for your Rook Ceph version here: [Rook Ceph Disaster Recovery - Restoring Mon Quorum](disaster-recovery.md#restoring-mon-quorum).

 ## A MON Pod is running on a Node which is down